helm/charts/stable/prometheus-es-exporter/README.md

 ### Integration tests
 Two tests will be run.
-One will test that the service is really pointing to the pod and the other will only be run if `prometheus.serviceMonitor` is enabled, and will test if there's metrics in prometheus.
+One will test that the service is really pointing to the pod and the other will only be run if `prometheus.serviceMonitor` is enabled, and will test if there are metrics in prometheus.
 You may execute them like this:

 ```bash
 helm test my-release --cleanup